-Israel's Netanyahu charged with bribery, fraud and breach
+Netanyahu's future on the rocks, as he's charged with bribery, fraud and breach of trust

 Israel's attorney general will announce at 19:30 local time on Thursday whether he plans to indict Prime Minister Benjamin Netanyahu over corruption, the justice ministry said.